dcharis/dcharis.github.io/_tabs/about.md

 order: 3
 ---

-I am a computer engineer working in the fields of **perception** and **computer vision**.
+I am a PhD researcher working in the field of **visual perception** for **legged robots**.

-I am currently employed as a software engineer specializing in developing real-time algorithms for vision systems.
-My expertise lies in writing high-performance C++ code optimized for edge devices, particularly embedded platforms (NVIDIA Jetson).
+My work focuses on designing and implementing high-performance C++ algorithms for perception, optimized for embedded and edge platforms (NVIDIA Jetson).
+I am particularly interested in applied research at the intersection of computer vision, robotics, and autonomous systems.

-My background is in computer science and software engineering, holding a Diploma in Electrical and Computer Engineering.
-In the past I have worked as a machine learning researcher for vision and remote sensing.
+I hold a Diploma in Electrical and Computer Engineering from NTUA.
+I also have prior industry and research experience as a computer vision engineer and as a machine learning researcher in vision and remote sensing.